 How Do I Apply, and What Are the Deadlines?

 Eligible students should apply in the following manner:

 - The student must complete and submit the ONLINE application.
-The 2015 Legacy Awards application will be available September 1, 2014.
+The 2016 Legacy Awards application deadline has passed.

 - The Elk sponsor’s membership will be verified through the BPOE Grand Lodge headquarters.